 NTLDR is the abbreviation of NT loader.
 It is the bootloader for all operating systems in the Windows NT family.
 Widely found in Windows XP operating systems.
 NTLDR.dll is the file is a loader that contains the list of other files that are to be loaded first.
 The NTLDR’s first action is to load the boot(dot)ini file.
 It also helps the user to boot up with pre-configured settings to the kernel.
 The NTLDR also allows the user to choose between different operating systems.
 The NTLDR can boot the operating system configured by the boot(dot)ini file.

-For e.g. NTLDR can load Microsoft Dos operating system but the settings for Dos OS cannot be configured in boot.ini.
+For e.g., NTLDR can load the Microsoft Dos operating system, but the settings for Dos OS cannot be configured in the boot(dot)ini.
 Ultimately this confines the Ms-Dos to be loaded first.

-What does the NTLDR do at system start?
+What does the NTLDR do at the system start?

-First of all the NTLDR will try to access the disk file system.
-Usually the FAT file system is the default.
-Next the NTLDR will read boot.ini file.
-If the system is left in Hibernate mode, the NTLDR will read the hyberfil.sys instead of boot.ini.
-Suppose if the user prefer to choose operating system other than Windows that is installed in that PC, then the NTLDR will pass the control to the respective operating system.
-After reading the boot.ini file it will load the necessary drivers of the hardware peripherals that are used in this process.
+First, the NTLDR will try to access the disk file system.
+Usually, the FAT file system is the default.
+Next, the NTLDR will read the boot(dot)ini file.
+If the system is left in Hibernate mode, the NTLDR will read the hyberfil.sys instead of boot(dot)ini.
+If the user prefers to choose an operating system other than Windows installed on that PC, then the NTLDR will pass the control to the respective operating system.
+After reading the boot(dot)ini file, it will load the necessary drivers of the hardware peripherals used in this process.